-and instant messaging services such as Facebook, Twitter, WhatsApp, Skype, and WeChat give you the power to connect with others effortlessly and share information instantly.
+Social media and instant messaging services such as Facebook, Twitter, TikTok, WhatsApp, LinkedIn and WeChat give you the power to connect with others effortlessly and share information instantly.
 But using these services can provide threat actors easy access to your information and devices.
-You can even be placing your online identity and that of your colleagues at risk, or exposing your organization’s brand and image to harm.
+You can even be placing your online identity and that of your friends and family at risk.

 Think about which nation’s laws will apply to your information and your activity on the platform.
+Consider how this may affect your privacy.
 Most social media platforms and apps will store and process your information outside of Canada.
+This means you may lose control of who has access to your data and how it’s being used.
 We recommend using providers and apps that store your data in jurisdictions that have privacy protection laws equal to Canada’s.